Thailand: Anti-Corruption Compliance

-Thailand remains a favoured destination for foreign direct investment (FDI) despite regional and global economic fluctuations.
-FDI is an important factor in Thailand's economic growth and stability and the country has focused intensely on efforts to consistently improve its standing as an FDI destination.
-The country has gained popularity among foreign investors because it offers an attractive and modern legal framework, reasonable input costs and a favourable geographic location.
+Foreign direct investment (FDI) is an important factor in Thailand's economic growth and stability and the country has focused intensely on efforts to consistently improve its standing as an FDI destination.
+The country has previously enjoyed popularity among foreign investors because it offers an attractive and modern legal framework, reasonable input costs and a favourable geographic location.
 Investment figures support the continued focus on Thailand as a hub for FDI.

 The influx of FDI, combined with the substantial presence of existing foreign investment projects, places on-the-ground investors in an environment in which many factors need to be considered by local, regional and global counsel.
 Foremost among these considerations is the anti-corruption environment in which investors operate.